RyazanovAlexander/pipeline-manager/README.md

 ![program-evolution](program-evolution.png)

 There are a large number of frameworks and services that make it easier to solve this task.
-For example, [UiPath](https://www.uipath.com) and [Transloadit](https://transloadit.com) allow you to automate routine operations in just a matter of hours, such as processing video, text, etc. But when using such systems, after a while you come across either insufficient performance, or with the possibility of customizing scenarios.
+For example, [UiPath](https://www.uipath.com) and [Transloadit](https://transloadit.com) allow you to automate routine operations in just a matter of hours, such as processing video, text, etc. But when using such systems, after a while you come across either insufficient performance or with the possibility of customizing scenarios.

 This project is designed to solve only one task - **the execution of the pipeline, all tasks of which must be completed in one single pod entirely**.
 Despite the obvious limitation, compared to workflow engines, this approach allows:
 - perfectly scale pods with pipelines.